You’re ready to hire a link building service. Cool.

 You won’t see the results immediately, but if you build several links over the course of weeks to months, you’ll start generating hundreds, if not thousands of monthly visitors.

 These results compound quickly, especially if you’re targeting the right keyword terms.

 Now take things one step further.

 Obviously, the long-term results depend on your commitment; you can’t build a single link and expect a wildly high ROI.
-But with a good company and consistent effort, you should find yourself in a valuable position.
+But with a good SEO company and consistent link building efforts, you should find yourself in a valuable position.

 I get it!
 You want to see the numbers.